Red & White (EP)

-Red & White is an extended play by American rapper Lil Uzi Vert.
-It was released on July 22, 2022, and was previewed through several singles on SoundCloud starting from July 16, 2022.
-The EP marks their first solo body of work since March 2020's Eternal Atake.
+Red & White is the third extended play by American rapper and singer Lil Uzi Vert.
+It was released through Generation Now and Atlantic Records on July 22, 2022, and was previewed through several singles on SoundCloud starting from July 16, 2022.
+Production was handled by Sonny Digital, Maaly Raw, Dun Deal, Don Cannon, DJ Mustard, and among others.
+The EP marks their first solo body of work since their second studio album Eternal Atake (2020), and serves as the predecessor to their third studio album, Pink Tape (2023).

-Uzi announced the project and revealed its cover artwork via their Instagram on July 12, 2022.